jhudson8/restful-redux/README.md

 // redux mapStateToProps smart component function function mapStateToProps (state) {
   return {
-    // `custoemrs` should match the state for the model reducer (refer to "Reducer" example)
+    // `customers` should match the state for the model reducer (refer to "Reducer" example)
     customers: state.customers
   }
 }